oznogon/gattaibushido-public/rules/02_pilots.md

 **Advice:** TBD

-**Starting Mods:**
-* Blue (The Brains): +1 each to Armory, Fanclub, and Pit Crew
+**Starting Mods:** +1 each to Armory, Fan Club, and Pit Crew

-**Recurring Mods:**
-* Blue (The Brains): +1 to a Resource of your choosing
+**Recurring Mods:** +1 to a Resource of your choosing

 **Lesson Trigger:** Blue earns a Lesson when she causes disaster through over-thinking and obsessive planning.

 **Gambit Specialties:** Logistics, project management, economic planning (i.e. "the boring stuff").

-##### Primary Tech

-**Strategic Action!** Each rank invested in this Tech gives Blue an exclusive new Throwdown Action chosen from the list below.
+**Primary Tech: Strategic Action!** Each rank invested in this Tech gives Blue an exclusive new Throwdown Action chosen from the list below.
 In each case, X equals Blue's rank in this tech.

-* "**Strategic Foresight!**" (Assist): Spend up to X Charges and look at same number of cards from the top of any Deck.
+* "*Strategic Foresight!*" (Assist, Blue Pilot): Spend up to X Charges and look at same number of cards from the top of any Deck.
 Then return them to the top of that Deck in any order.
 You cannot tell anyone else what they are.
 This is the *only* time when a Pilot is allowed to touch the cards in Coach's Deck.
-* **Strategic Override!** (Assist): Spend up to X Charges, and up to an equal number Pilots in the Throwdown must discard a combined total of that many cards.
+* *Strategic Override!* (Assist, Blue Pilot): Spend up to X Charges, and up to an equal number Pilots in the Throwdown must discard a combined total of that many cards.
 Blue's target opponent must discard an equal number of cards.
 This cannot force them to discard their last card.
-* "**Strategic Reassessment!**" (Assist): Spend Charges to draw up to X cards from either the top of the Deck (for 1 Charge) or the top of the Trash (for 2 Charges).
+* "*Strategic Reassessment!*" (Assist, Blue Pilot): Spend Charges to draw up to X cards from either the top of the Deck (for 1 Charge) or the top of the Trash (for 2 Charges).
 Then, Discard an equal number of cards.
-* **Strategic Reconfiguration!** (Assist): Spend up to X Charges and take up to X cards from up to X Pilots involved in the fight.
+* *Strategic Reconfiguration!* (Assist, Blue Pilot): Spend up to X Charges and take up to X cards from up to X Pilots involved in the fight.
 You can then choose to distribute up to X cards to up to X Pilots involved in the fight.
 These do not need to be the same cards or Pilots.
-* **Strategic Retreat!** (Assist): Trigger +Schism, then Spend up to X Charges and completely withdraw from the Throwdown.
+* *Strategic Retreat!* (Assist, Blue Pilot): Trigger +Schism, then Spend up to X Charges and completely withdraw from the Throwdown.
 Give the same number of cards from your hand to up to as many other Pilots that remain.
 You are not allowed to participate further, nor be targeted by the Outcome, but you must participate in the Drop and Draw stage.

-##### Secondary Tech

-**Advance Warning!:** Blue is always prepared for the dangers ahead.
+**Secondary Tech: Advance Warning!:** Blue is always prepared for the dangers ahead.
 Once per Mission Scenario per rank invested in this Tech, when one of Coach's Jokers is revealed, Blue can choose to immediately send it to the bottom of the Deck, skipping all Joker-related events and effects.

 #### Green: The Noob (only direction is up, without limit)